christhulhu/christhulhu.github.io/content/now/_index.md

 - Leading the **management of multiple parallel projects** for a major client undergoing a **radical technical modernization**.
 - The work is intense, high-stakes, and rewarding — involving strategy, coordination, and frequent firefighting.

-## Tools & Thinking

-- Currently obsessed with **[Obsidian.md](/uses/obsidian)** — refining my **personal knowledge management** system and building long-term structures for writing, documentation, and research.
-- Slowly evolving a method that blends Markdown, YAML, tagging, and custom workflows — classic overengineering, but fun.

 ## Ongoing Life Projects